mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 Opteryx supports Python versions 3.8, 3.9 and 3.10.

-Opteryx has builds for Python 3.8, 3.9 and 3.10 on 64-bit (x86) versions of Windows, MacOS and Linux.
-The full regression suite is run on Ubuntu (Ubuntu 20.04) for Python version 3.8, 3.9 and 3.10.
+Opteryx has builds for Python 3.8, 3.9 and 3.10 on 64-bit (x86) versions of Windows, MacOS and Linux and ARM versions of MacOS and Linux.

 Opteryx is primarily developed on workstations running Python 3.10 (Debian, MacOS), is known to be deployed in production environments running Python 3.9 (Debian).
 Python 3.9 also has the greatest test coverage due to it being supported on more platforms.

 ### Jupyter Notebooks

 Opteryx can run in Jupyter Notebooks to access data locally or, if configured, remotely on systems like GCS and S3.

-This approach will result in raw data required to respond to the query being moved from the data platform (GCS or S3) to the host running Jupyter in order to be processed.
-This is most practical when the connection to the data platform is fast - such as running Vertex AI Notebooks on GCP, or querying local files.
+It is recommended that the Notebook host is located close to the data being queried - such as running Vertex AI Notebooks if the data sources are primarily on GCP, or querying local files if running Jupyter on a local device.
+Other configurations will work, but are less optimal.

 ### Docker & Kubernetes